Noodles In Ayutthaya, Thailand

 Stir fried noodles are my favourite and I made sure to have some wherever we went.
 By far, the most fascinating noodles were the ones that were being cooked on boats in the floating markets.
 To watch these amazing cooks deftly prepare food in the tiny confines of a rocking boat was an experience in itself, but to savour it while gently floating by in our own boat made it that much more memorable.

 You can skip the shrimp, eggs and fish sauce and make these noodles vegetarian if desired, and also add other vegetables such as thinly sliced cabbage or green beans.
 If you can find smoked tofu, use that for the wonderful smoky flavour it adds.
 These noodles are best eaten fresh out of the pan, so have all the ingredients prepped (as they do on the boats!) and stir fry them just before serving.
 For more easy and delicious Thai recipes, check out Thai Green Curry Chicken, Red Curry Fish or Mussaman Potato Curry.
+Try adding some Thai curry powder as a finishing spice blend!

 Stir Fried Rice Noodles With Vegetables And Shrimp